edinburghhacklab/hacklab-training/syllabuses/Workshop/CNC Router/risk-assessment.md

 ### Who may be harmed & how

-User, the machine, other people in the room -- fatigue makes other mistakes more likely to happen.
+User, other people in the room -- fatigue makes other mistakes more likely to happen.

+The machine may get damaged, which could make it less safe for other users.

 ### Control measures